grp2002/portofolio/IoT-Based Automated Irrigation System/README.md

 # 🌿 Automatic Plant Irrigation System with User-Controlled Mobile Interface

-**Arduino-Based IoT Solution | Smart Water Management**
+**Dissertation Project | University of Liverpool | Awarded First-Class Honours**

 ## 📖 Project Overview

-An innovative **Arduino-based irrigation system** designed to automate plant watering through real-time data from **soil moisture sensors**.
-It provides remote control and live updates via a custom-built **React Native mobile app**.
+This project was developed as part of my **BEng Computer Science & Electronic Engineering** dissertation and was awarded a **First-Class** grade.
+It focuses on creating an **Arduino-based automated irrigation system** that uses **soil moisture sensors** to intelligently manage plant watering.
+The system is remotely controlled and monitored via a custom-built **React Native mobile app**.

 ## 🔧 Key Features